SD-WAN technology has gained popularity over the last few years as organisations seek to modernise their network infrastructure.

 Or the potential for interactive, user-led learning on the move – recording ideas by going around the classroom or school recording replies to questions, taking video clips of work in progress in practical lessons to compile and annotate later, even getting outdoors for PE or science lessons to photograph examples and upload straight into a working document.

-Find out how WiFi is increasing opportunities for students to collaborate effectively in their learning.
+Please find out how WiFi is increasing opportunities for students to collaborate effectively in their learning.